eriiic0225/wehelp_phase1/week5/README.md

 ---

-### SELECT all messages, including sender names.
+#### 👾SELECT all messages, including sender names.
 We have to JOIN the member table to get that.

 ```bash
 mysql> SELECT member.name, message.content FROM member INNER JOIN message on member.id = message.member_id;